Weimar is best known for Goethe and Schiller. But the lively cultural and university city has much more to offer.

 But Weimar is not only a city of Classicism, but also a city of Modernity.
 The Bauhaus was established here in 1919 and the Bauhaus Museum was opened in time for its 100th anniversary, with an important collection by architect Walter Gropius and others.

 The German National Theatre with the Goethe-Schiller monument is Weimar's landmark - and a symbol for Germany.
 It became famous through Goethe and was later also a political stage, as the Weimar Republic was born and the National Socialists met here.
 In no other German city of comparable size has so much German and European cultural history been played out.

 Weimar is a lively university town with a historical atmosphere and, in addition to art and culture, it has wonderful parks, small shops, creative cafés and restaurants that invite you to linger.

-We have organised a city walk for you on 28 April along the traces of Classicism and Modernity and on 27 April a guided tour through the Bauhaus Museum.
+On the day of your arrival, 12 April, we have organised a city walk in the afternoon on the traces of classic and modern art and a guided tour of the Bauhaus Museum.
 Of course you can also explore the city on your own.
-Suggestions can be found here:

 - Official website www.weimar.de/tourismus